Learn About Asbestos & Dangers of Asbestos Exposure

 What is Asbestos?

-Asbestos is a naturally occurring mineral composed of soft and flexible fibers that are resistant to heat, electricity and corrosion.
-These qualities make the mineral useful, but they also make asbestos exposure highly toxic.
+Asbestos is a naturally occurring mineral composed of soft and flexible fibers resistant to heat, electricity, and corrosion.
+These qualities make the mineral useful but also make asbestos exposure highly toxic.

-Asbestos is an effective insulator, and it can be used in cloth, paper, cement, plastic and other materials to make them stronger.
-But when asbestos dust is inhaled or ingested, mineral fibers can become permanently trapped in the body.
+Asbestos is an effective insulator, But when asbestos dust is inhaled or ingested, mineral fibers can become permanently trapped in the body.

 Facts About Asbestos

 *When inhaled over long periods of time, asbestos fibers become trapped in the body and cause diseases such as mesothelioma, lung cancer and asbestosis.

 *Hiring an asbestos abatement company to remove asbestos from residential and commercial buildings is the safest decision to keep yourself and others safe.

 *Asbestos exposure is the No. 1 cause of work-related deaths in the world.

 Asbestos Exposure Risks

 No amount of asbestos exposure is safe, but asbestos generally has the worst effects when a person is exposed to an intense concentration of it, or they are exposed on a regular basis over a long period of time.
 Asbestos accumulates in the body with every exposure, and there is no known way to reverse the damage it causes.